1MDB: Scandal

 In May 2016, the Public Accounts Committee (PAC) of the Malaysian Parliament; consisting of several members of the parliament from both the ruling party and the opposition laid the blame for the troubles of 1MDB on the board of the troubled state fund and its former chief, saying that the board had failed to carry out its responsibilities.

 In May 2018, after the formation of the new Cabinet following Pakatan Harapan's victory in the general election, Finance Minister Lim Guan Eng has ordered the appointment of PricewaterhouseCoopers to conduct a special position audit and review of 1MDB.

 On 28 July 2020, the High Court convicted former Prime Minister of Malaysia, Najib Razak on all seven counts of abuse of power, money laundering and criminal breach of trust, becoming the first Prime Minister of Malaysia to be convicted of corruption, and was sentenced to 12 years' imprisonment and fined RM210 million.

 On 7 February 2021, the British National Crime Agency served a warrant against the London law firm Clyde & Co on behalf of the United States Department of Justice seeking the recovery of US$330 million (£243 million).
 These funds are reportedly held in a bank account at a NatWest branch in London.
 The Department of Justice has alleged that the funds are what remains of the proceeds of the first phase of the 1MDB fraud, which allegedly misappropriated US$1 billion of 1MDB funds.

 On 9 February 2021, the Malaysian Government filed a lawsuit against Jho Low's former associates and former senior 1MBD officials Jasmine Loo and Casey Tang, seeking the recovery of RM 9.3 million in tax arrears.
 The two fugitives are wanted in Malaysia by authorities for investigations into the 1MDB fraud.

 On 8 April 2022, former Goldman Sachs banker Roger Ng was convicted by a US jury of corruption charges related to his role in helping loot hundreds of millions of dollars from Malaysia's 1MDB development fund.

-On 23 August 2022, Najib began serving a 12-year sentence in Kajang Prison for his role in the 1MDB scandal.
+On 23 August 2022, Najib began serving a 12-year sentence in Kajang Prison for his role in the 1MDB scandal, after failing his final appeal at the Federal Court of Malaysia.

 During an investigation into the 1MDB scandal, the then-UAE crown prince, Mohammed Bin Zayed, was asked to donate money by Najib.